Snowflake-Labs/sfquickstarts/site/sfguides/src/hex_snowflake_vhol_q4_2024/customer_reviews.md

 ).show(3)
 ```

-This is a powerful capability as this allows for LLMs to be easily utlized in conditional statments and at scale.

-Continue in the Hex project until you reach the
+This capability allows for LLMs to be easily utilized in conditional statements and at scale.
+Continue in the Hex project until you reach the Single-Shot vs. Zero-Shot Prompting section, and then proceed to the next section.

 ## Single-Shot vs. Zero-Shot Prompting
-Duration 10
+Duration: 10

 **Single-Shot Prompting:** Providing the model with one example of the task to guide it, helping clarify the desired output or format before requesting a response.